• 1,554

 The Big Idea

-Back in 2020, Christopher Lent, Nicholas Bianco, and Paul Rushton thought hard about finding answers to these problems.
+Back in 2020, Nicholas Bianco, and Paul Rushton thought hard about finding answers to these problems.
 They reasoned they could simply get rid of the IBA because many plants, such as hemp/cannabis, can make roots without it.
 Perhaps IBA might speed up root initiation a little, but it wasn’t necessary.

 That took care of the biopesticide problem.
 But the bigger question was what the carrier for the Beauveria spores should be if it wasn’t a synthetic gel.